 Where can we find vitamin B12?

-Vitamin B12 (cobalamin) is a water-soluble vitamin which cannot be made by animals nor by humans nor by plants but by bacteria and archaea.
-This bacteria grow e.g. by guts in all animals.
+Vitamin B12 (cobalamin) is a water-soluble vitamin that cannot be made by animals nor by humans nor by plants but by bacteria and archaea.
+These bacteria grow e.g. by guts in all animals.
 Cobalamin is involved in our nervous system, the formation of blood cells, the metabolism of all cells, DNA synthesis, and fatty acid and amino acid synthesis.